Elastic and Kibana Install (Windows)

 Secure Connection Configuration

-This updates a number of configurations need to add Xpack security.
+A few configurations need updating to use Xpack security.
 This improves the security between Kibana and Elastic.

-Run the following script to make these changes automatically.
+Run the following script to make these changes.

-Check the path of the storage location and release names match the required version before running this script.
-For example: (C:\), (elasticsearch-8.17.3).
+Check the storage path and release names match the required versions.
+For example: (C:), (elasticsearch-8.17.3).

 $Filename="C:\Apps\elasticsearch-8.17.3\config\elasticsearch.yml";